paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-101-training-generally.md

   (B) accept transfer or detail as a judge advocate within the department concerned when his legal training is completed; and

-  (C) agree to serve on active duty following completion or other termination of training for a period of two years for each year or part thereof of his legal training under subsection (a).
+  (C) agree to serve on active duty following completion or other termination of training for a period of—

+    (i) two years for each year or part thereof of legal training under subsection (a)(2); or

+    (ii) one year for each year or part thereof of legal training under subsection (a)(3).

 **(c)** Officers and enlisted members detailed for legal training under subsection (a) shall be selected on a competitive basis by the Secretary of the military department concerned, under regulations prescribed by the Secretary of Defense.
 Any service obligation incurred by an officer or enlisted member under an agreement entered into under subsection (b) shall be in addition to any service obligation incurred by any such officer or enlisted member under any other provision of law or agreement.